Subgeometrically ergodic autoregressions with autoregressive conditional heteroskedasticity

 \section{Empirical application}

+Although theoretical work on subgeometric ergodicity has been ongoing for four decades, practical illustrations of (homoskedastic) subgeometrically ergodic autoregressions have been scarce; we are not aware of \emph{any} previous empirical applications of subgeometrically ergodic autoregressions using real data.
+A small illustration of simulated data from one subgeometrically ergodic autoregression is given in \citet[Sec 3]{fort2003polynomial}. \citet[Sec 5]{meitz2022subgear} provide examples of some concrete subgeometrically ergodic autoregressive time series models and illustrations of a few simulated data series from them.
+These simulation exercises suggest that subgeometrically ergodic autoregressions could be useful when the observed time series bears some resemblance to unit root type behavior and the autocorrelation function indicates very strong persistence, but when the time series nevertheless exhibits eventual mean-reverting behavior.{} The discussion in Section 2.1 around equation (\ref{LinearAR}) had a similar message, suggesting these models could be seen as a middle ground between the extreme cases of geometric ergodicity and non-ergodicity.

 We next illustrate the use of subgeometrically ergodic AR\textendash ARCH models in a small empirical example.
+Our aim is simply to provide a proof of concept for the applicability of subgeometrically ergodic AR\textendash ARCH models, illustrating that the model used fits the data well.
+Further work is certainly needed to judge the usefulness of these models in practical applications but we leave such more comprehensive empirical applications for future research.

 The data we employ consists of daily observations on the Chicago Board Options Exchange energy sector volatility index (\url{fred.stlouisfed.org/series/VXXLECLS}) over the period 16 March 2011 through 31 December 2021 (a total of 2719 observations).
 This data series reflects energy sector risk and is displayed in the top left graph of Figure 1 (the solid graph; the dashed horizontal line shows the estimate $\hat{a}=25.366$, see (\ref{EmpAppModel}) and (\ref{EstimationResults}) below).